srl-ethz/faive_gym_oss/README.md

 	a2c_common --load config--> cfg/train/FaiveHandP0PPO.yaml --load default config--> cfg/train/RobotHandPPO.yaml
 ```

-To export several models at the same time (which can be handy when testing several policies on the robot), refer to `scripts/export_all_policies.py`.
 # Export a trained RL policy
 This will output a .onnx and .pt file to the same directory, which can be loaded in faive_franka_control or other solutions to run the policy on the real robot.
 The output files, created in the folder `faive_gym/exported_policies`, will have the names `[policy_name]_[timestamp]`, where `policy_name` is set by the `wandb_name`